 In what are generally limited circumstances, students are permitted to propose projects that will allow them to earn honors credits.
 This may be through contracted work in non-honors courses, through an approved internship experience, or through independent work under supervision by the Dean of the Honors College.

 This is an overview of required elements of the proposal and administrative requirements for h-options.
 The guide here (and linked above) should be used by students planning an h-option with a Faculty Mentor before submitting the online form (via the link below).
-Please note that H-options are intended to serve in limited cases where a student may be unable to complete the General Honors portion of our curriculum with honors-designated courses.
 Students are very strongly encouraged to know their professor and to have worked with them well in advance of the semester in which a student seeks to submit a proposal to complete an h-option in a regularly scheduled course being offered by this professor.

 - H-Option Contract Proposal Form – Optional to assist preparation of the contract proposal offline to later complete online submission.

-- Due every semester on the second Friday in the same semester as the proposed h-option.
+- The proposal (last of three steps) is DUE every semester on the second Friday in the same semester as the proposed h-option.
 While faculty will need to work with the honors student to develop the H-option, the student is expected to submit ALL materials.
 Incomplete proposals or those lacking required detail as described in the instructions above may require re-submission upon notification by the Honors College.
 Be sure to check your MU email account for updates.

 - Students are expected to initiate planing with their proposed faculty mentor, develop the contract proposal with this faculty, and then personally submit the required materials to the submission link above.